51Degrees/documentation/src/quickstart/reversegeocoding.md

 ```
 @endsnippet

-You can get all this code from the examples attached to each library on Github, and other examples as well.
+You can get all this code from the examples attached to each library on GitHub, and other examples as well.
 See below for the link to the appropriate getting-started example and other examples for each language.

 @startsnippets
 @showsnippet{dotnet,C#}